 October 31,

-2023 2022
+202 4 2023

 Deferred tax assets:

-Employee benefit obligations \$ 6,148 \$ 8,046
+Employee benefit obligations \$ 6,830 \$ 6,148

-Accrued liabilities and reserves 1,130 1,430
+Accrued liabilities and reserves 4,132 1,130

-Pension and other benefit obligations 27 1,426
+Pension and other benefit obligations 125 27

-Inventory 1,159 1,409
+Inventory 2,368 1,159

+Right of use liability 31,399 6,337

-Research and development 2,075
+Research and development 5,810 2,075

-Loss and tax credit carry forwards 1,203 1,589
+Loss and tax credit carry forwards 9,637 1,203

-Other 98
+Other 24

-Total gross deferred tax assets 11,840 13,900
+Total gross deferred tax assets 60,325 18,079

-Less: Valuation allowance 585 534
+Less: Valuation allowance 4,395 585

-Total deferred tax assets, net of valuation allowance 11,255 13,366
+Total deferred tax assets, net of valuation allowance 55,930 17,494

 Deferred tax liabilities:

-Property, plant and equipment 21,480 15,467
+Property, plant and equipment 45,554 21,480

-Goodwill and intangibles 18,908 20,162
+Goodwill and intangibles 1 38,396 18,908

+Investments in foreign subsidiaries 500

+Right of use asset 29,939 6,082

-Other 14
+Other 157

-Total deferred tax liabilities 40,388 35,643
+Total deferred tax liabilities 214,389 46,627

-Net deferred tax liabilities \$ 29,133 \$ 22,277
+Net deferred tax liabilities \$ 1 58,459 \$ 29,133

-As of October 31, 2023, gross state operating loss carry forwards totaled \$24.9 million.
-The majority of these losses begin to expire in 2033.
+As of October 31, 2024, foreign capital loss, net operating loss and gross state operating loss carry forwards totaled \$14.0 million, \$18.8 million and \$19.6 million, respectively.
+The capital loss and the majority of the foreign net operating loss can be carried forward indefinitely.
+The majority of the state losses begin to expire in 2033.
 We evaluate tax benefits of operating losses and tax credit carry forwards on an ongoing basis, including a review of historical and projected future operating results, the eligible carry forward period and other circumstances.
-We have recorded a valuation allowance for certain state net operating losses as of October 31, 2023 and 2022, totaling \$0.6 million and \$0.5 million, respectively.
-During the year ended October 31, 2023, we recorded a net \$0.1 million increase in our state valuation allowance.
+We have recorded a valuation allowance for the foreign capital loss and certain foreign operating and state net operating losses as of October 31, 2024 and 2023, totaling \$3.8 million and \$0.6 million, respectively.
 The valuation allowance can be affected in future periods by changes to tax laws, changes to statutory tax rates, and changes in estimates of future taxable income.
 To fully realize these net deferred tax assets, we will need to generate sufficient future taxable income in the jurisdictions where these tax attributes exist during the periods in which the attributes can be utilized.
 As of each reporting date, management considers the weight of all evidence, both positive and negative, to determine if a valuation allowance is necessary for each jurisdiction's net deferred tax assets.
 We place greater weight on historical evidence over future predictions of our ability to utilize net deferred tax assets.
 We consider future reversals of existing taxable temporary differences, future taxable income exclusive of reversing temporary differences, and taxable income in prior carryback year(s) if carryback is permitted under applicable law.

-The following table shows the change in the unrecognized income tax benefit associated with uncertain tax positions for the years ended October 31, 2023, 2022 and 2021 (in thousands):
+The following table shows the change in the unrecognized income tax benefit associated with uncertain tax positions for the years ended October 31, 2024, 2023 and 2022 (in thousands):

-Un Incon nrecognized ne Tax Benefits

-Balance at October 31, 2020 \$ 522

-Additions for tax positions related to the prior year 953

-Reassessment of position (87)
+Unrecognized Income Tax Bene

-Balance at October 31, 2021 \$ 1,388
+Balance at October 31, 2021 5 \$ 1,388

 Reassessment of position (27)

-Balance at October 31, 2022 \$ 1,361
+Balance at October 31, 2022 9 \$ 1,361

-Lapse of statute of limitations (1,111)
+Reassessment of position (1,111)

-Balance at October 31, 2023 \$ 250
+Balance at October 31, 2023 9 \$ 250

+Reversal (250)

+Balance at October 31, 2024 \$

 We account for uncertain tax benefits in accordance with guidance in ASC 740, which prescribes the minimum recognition threshold a tax position taken or expected to be taken in a tax return is required to meet before being recognized in the financial statements.
-During the year ended October 31, 2023, we reversed \$1.1 million of unrecognized tax benefits due to expiration of the statute of limitations.
-The remaining liability for unrecognized tax benefits of \$0.2 million related to certain state tax items regarding the interpretation of tax laws and regulations, including a minimal amount of interest and penalties.
-We include all interest and penalties related to uncertain tax benefits within our income tax provision account.
-To the extent interest and penalties are not assessed with respect to uncertain tax positions or the uncertainty of deductions in the future, amounts accrued will be reduced and reflected as a reduction of the overall income tax provision.
+During the year ended October 31, 2024, we reversed \$0.3 million of unrecognized tax benefits due to certain state tax items regarding nexus as voluntary disclosure have been filed.